 I don't have anything to contribute to this, of course, though I do agree that Ferguson often misleads his readers with a wrong impression of the facts.
 But never mind that.

 The question is: Why is Ferguson so angry?
-What I mean by that is, why is he so angry and not one of the so many other economists that are ridiculed by Krugtron and his claque?
+What I mean by that is, why is he so angry and not any of the so many other economists that are ridiculed by Krugman and his claque?
 A question I've been thinking about.

 In the scientific community, unlike the humanities, those that knowingly mislead their readers are not treated civilly — they are (and deserve to be) ridiculed.
 It seems that many of the economists Ferguson is angry with take this scientific view: they are not at all uncomfortable ridiculing someone for presenting misleading information, as a matter of principle.
 So it might be, unfortunately, that Niall Ferguson is simply swimming in a pool that he is just not trained for.
 And he is very angry about it.

 Richard Feynman used to refer to economics and other social sciences as "cargo cult science".
 Feynman says that what makes science special is not all the equations or mathematics or abstractions which the social sciences try to emulate.
 He says that science is really just about a certain kind of honesty and integrity.
 I think it's worth reading in full, if you have the time:

 There is one feature I notice that is generally missing in "cargo cult science."
 It's a kind of scientific integrity, a principle of scientific thought that corresponds to a kind of utter honesty — a kind of leaning over backwards.
 For example, if you're doing an experiment, you should report everything that you think might make it invalid — not only what you think is right about it; other causes that could possibly explain your results; and things you thought of that you've eliminated by some other experiment, and how they worked — to make sure the other fellow can tell they have been eliminated.